 Typically, RAT authors avoid showing up in Task Manager, but not every programme is written well for stealth.
 Open Task Manager and look at all applications and processes running on the machine.

 For most applications and processes, you can identify any suspicious content in this window, but malware writers name processes to make them look official.
 If you find any suspicious executables and processes, search online to determine if the process could be a RAT or other type of malware.

 If you don’t see any potential malware in Task Manager, you could still have a RAT that an author programmed to avoid detection.
 Good anti-malware applications detect most of the common RATs in the wild.
 Any zero-day malware remains undetected until the user updates their anti-malware software, so it’s important to keep your anti-malware and antivirus software updated.
-Vendors for these programs publish updates frequently as new malware is found in the wild.
+Vendors for these programmes publish updates frequently as new malware is found in the wild.

 Removing the Internet connection from the device disables remote access to your system by an attacker.
-After the device can no longer connect to the Internet, use your installed anti-malware program to remove it from local storage and memory.
-Unless you have monitoring configured on your computer, you won't know which data and files transferred to an attacker.
+After the device can no longer connect to the Internet, use your installed anti-malware programme to remove it from local storage and memory.
+Unless you have monitoring configured on your computer, you won’t know which data and files transferred to an attacker.
 You should always change passwords across all accounts, especially financial accounts, after removing malware from your system.